FLRW-Cosmology in Scalar-Vector-Tensor Theories of Gravity: Introduction

-The present work aims to extend the above theorem when extra matter fields exist.
-In particular, it may be highly interesting when scalar and vector fields are also considered in the generic Lagrangian (\ref{lag}).
-For this reason in the next section, we generalize the Theorem 1 when we consider scalar-tensor and vector-tensor theories and show that the equations (\ref{gen1}) and (\ref{gen2}) remains the same but the functions $A$ and $B$ may contain scalar and vector fields and their covariant derivatives.
-In the sections 3 and 4, we present examples of scalar-tensor and vector-tensor theories, respectively.
+For this purpose, in the next section, we generalize the Theorem 1 when we consider scalar-tensor and vector-tensor theories, and show that the equations (\ref{gen1}) and (\ref{gen2}) remains the same but the functions $A$ and $B$ may contain scalar and vector fields and their covariant derivatives.
+In the subsections 2.1 and 2.2, we present examples of scalar-tensor and vector-tensor theories, respectively.